Skip to main content

 0Load reference guidelines, recommended directory structure, error handling

-1Read existing rules (including nested subdirectories), detect structure and path-scoping
+1Read existing rules (including nested subdirectories), detect structure and path-scoping.
+Also detects CLAUDE.md and AGENTS.md

 2Migrate unscoped assets to {slug}-prefixed names